adishegde/dotfiles/README.md

 I wasn't in the habit of mentioning the sources at the time and so I apologize if content has been copied without due credit.

-Also everything might not work out of the box.
-All the configurations are for MacOS with an iTerm2 but should work in most Linux OS.
+Also, everything might not work out of the box.
+The configurations are for a MacOS with an iTerm2 but should work well on most Linux OS.

 ## Tmux